Stress (Cortisol) Test

 Optimise your health at home by testing your cortisol levels

-Understand whether stress levels may be impacting your health and what simple steps you need to make to reduce them.
+Understand whether stress levels may be impacting your health and what simple steps you need to take to reduce them.

 A small amount of stress can be seen as a good thing, helping you to cope day to day.
-However, when stress levels start to increase then that is a different matter.
+However, when stress levels increase, that is a different matter.
 Stress can start to impact your daily life in lots of different ways, but how do you know if you are putting your body under too much stress?

 The good news is that cortisol (stress hormone) levels can be detected and monitored using the Stress (Cortisol) Test.
 Raised or low levels of cortisol can tell you if stress could be impacting your health and whether you need to make lifestyle changes or visit your GP.